 - examine the typical funding structures deriving from those principles (Section III);

 - discuss the application of Islamic finance principles and structures in a project finance context (Section IV); and

 - address the particular challenges of combining Islamic finance with conventional project financing techniques (Section V).

 Shariah is a body of law applicable to Muslims governing conduct within Islam, and is derived from two main sources; the Quran and the Sunnah (the words and deeds of the Prophet Muhammad (PBUH)).

-There are a number of prohibitions under shariah which are relevant to commercial activities.
+There are a number of prohibitions under shariah that are relevant to commercial activities.
 Generally, if something is not prohibited (haram), it is allowed under shariah (halal).
 Therefore, to ensure compliance with Islamic law, individuals and companies must seek ways to arrange their affairs in accordance with a set of key principles that underpin the relevant prohibitions.